NFL Trade Rumors: Josh Rosen To Patriots Talk Heats Up, Washington Also Seen As Destination For Cardinals QB

 The Patriots, of course, have been quarterbacked since 2001 by future Hall of Famer Tom Brady, who guided the team to its latest Super Bowl victory last season, over the Los Angeles Rams, at the age of 41.
 But despite his triumphant conclusion to the season, Brady’s performance — while still in the upper half of NFL quarterbacks — took a step back.
 Brady’s passer rating of 97.7 was his lowest since 2014, and ranked 12th in the NFL, according to Pro Football Reference.

-New England Head Coach Bill Belichick thought he had identified Brady’s successor in 2014, when he drafted Eastern Illinois quartbeack Jimmy Garoppolo in the second round, as The Boston Herald reported.
+New England Head Coach Bill Belichick thought he had identified Brady’s successor in 2014, when he drafted Eastern Illinois quarterback Jimmy Garoppolo in the second round, as The Boston Herald reported.
 But Brady continued to play at an elite level, leading the Patriots to Super Bowl wins in the 2014 and 2016 seasons.
 Garoppolo was traded to the San Francisco 49ers midway through the 2017 campaign.

 With Brady turning 42 on August 3, the Patriots may again be in the market for his successor, and according to SB Nation columnist Mark Schofield, the “latest scuttlebutt” around the NFL claims that the Cardinals would be willing to let Rosen go in exchange for no more than a third-round draft pick.